opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 DescriptorExtractor::write
 ------------------------------
-.. c:function:: void DescriptorExtractor::write( FileStorage\& fs ) const
+.. cpp:function:: void DescriptorExtractor::write( FileStorage& fs ) const

     Writes the object of a descriptor extractor to a file storage.